awsimaya/Lambda-Layers/readme.md

 With Lambda Layers, you can avoid the redundant copy situation just by deploying the messaging component as a Lambda Layer and simply using it in all the Lambda functions that need the functionality.

 ## Prerequisites
+## Clone the repo
+- Clone the repo from here -  https://github.com/awsimaya/Lambda-Layers
 ## Development Environment Setup
 - Install Visual Studio 2019
 - Install AWS Toolkit for Visual Studio 2019 from here https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017